ayonbit/Signup_Panel/readme.md

-This Raw Tailwind CSS SignUp Panel Design without any framework To run with NPM npm i npm run build
+This is a raw Tailwind CSS SignUp Panel
+Mobile Responsive Form
+Design without any framework(React, Vue..)
+To run with NPM
+npm i  to install packages
+RUN _ npm run build

 /_ This is a practice project not used for business
-/_ Tailwind Logo used .
+/_ Tailwind Logo used.